tenox7/wfm/README.md

 Get the encoded string and paste it into Hash: "" value.

+### Fail to ban

+WFM monitor failed user login attempts and bans user for increasing period of time with more bad attempts.
+This is enabled by default.
+You can disable this behavior with `-f2b=false` flag.
+In addition for debugging purposes you can enable a prefix where ban database will be dumped for example `-f2b_dump=/dumpf2b`.

 ## Prefix

 By default WFM serves requests from "/" prefix of the built in web server.